 To locate the production code, consumers should look on the bottom of the canister, adjacent to the consumer expiration date.
 All affected products have an expiration date of BEST BEFORE Oct 2014.

-According to a FDA, salmonellosis can be severe or even life threatening for infants, older people, pregnant women and those with weakened immune systems.
+According to a FDA, the most common symptoms of salmonella infection are diarrhea, abdominal cramps and fever, which develop within eight to 72 hours of eating or drinking contaminated food.
+The illness usually lasts for four to seven days and most people recover without treatment.
+However, salmonellosis can be severe or even life threatening for infants, older people, pregnant women and those with weakened immune systems.
 Individuals experiencing these symptoms should seek medical attention.

-For more information or for assistance on returning this product, contact Nestlé Consumer Services by phone at 800-628-7679.
+For more information or for assistance on returning this product, contact Nestlé Consumer Services at 800-628-7679.